Pine Mountain Lake, California: About

 The community of Big Oak Flat was founded by James D. Savage, who began mining the area about 1851.
 In "Discovery of the Yosemite and the Indian War of 1851 which led to that event" by Lafayette Bunnell, Savage is credited as the leader of the first group of non-Native Americans of European ancestry into Yosemite Valley, on March 27, 1851.
 Others of European ancestry may have seen the valley as early as 1833.
-From approximately 1916 to 1924, Big Oak Flat served as a staging area and housing location for workers constructing the Hetch Hetchy Railroad which was required to build the O'Shaughnessy Dam on the Tuolumne River in the Hetch Hetchy Valley.
+From approximately 1916 to 1924, Big Oak Flat served as a staging area and housing location for workers constructing the Hetch Hetchy Railroad, which was required to build the O'Shaughnessy Dam on the Tuolumne River in the Hetch Hetchy Valley.
 Big Oak Flat is now registered as California Historical Landmark #406.

 The lake is spring-fed and is also fed by Big Creek.
 It has 210 acre of water and 6 mi of shoreline.
 It affords water skiing, sailing, swimming and fishing.
 It has three sandy swim beaches, a boat launch marina and a fisherman's park.
 Pine Mountain Lake Association stocks the lake with trout.
 The lake is surrounded by pines and manzanitas, and most homes cannot be seen from the lake, preserving its wilderness feeling.

 The Pine Mountain Lake subdivision was developed by Boise Cascade in the late 1960s with about 3,600 homesites averaging about one third to one half of an acre each.
 PML offers an equestrian center, tennis, a PGA rated golf course with a full-time golf pro, a "country club," and full-time mobile security patrol.
 The lake is about 2546 ft feet above mean sea level.
 The highest points in the community are about 3100 ft AMSL.
 Altitudes range from about 2,600 to 3100 ft.
 Temperatures range from the 20–30 °F in winter to 80–90 °F in the summer.

 Groveland has Tenaya Elementary School (grades K–8) and Tioga High School (grades 9–12), part of the Big Oak Flat-Groveland Unified School District.
 Columbia College (California) is about 25 mi down the hill in Columbia, 2 mi from Sonora (about 22 mi from Groveland).

 Geography

-According to the United States Census Bureau, the CDP covers an area of 19.2 square miles (49.8 km^{2}), 19.0 square miles (49.1 km^{2}) of it land and 0.3 square miles (0.7 km^{2}) of it (1.46%) water.
+According to the United States Census Bureau, the CDP covers an area of 19.2 square miles (49.8 km^{2}), of which 19.0 square miles (49.1 km^{2}) is land and 0.3 square mile (0.7 km^{2}) is (1.46%) water.